 I’ve died for you, girl, and all they can say is

 ‘He’s not your kind’”

-This song will forever be known as the track that Mia puts on before her death in Pulp Fiction, but as many of you know, this is a cover of the original song.
+This song will forever be known as the track that Mia puts on before her near death experience in Pulp Fiction, but as many of you know, this is a cover of the original song.

 The track was originally written and performed by Neil Diamond, whose recording of the track reached the number ten spot on the U.S. singles chart.
-Luckily for us, the track enjoyed a second life when Tartinino decided to use Urge Overkill’s ’92 recording in his film.
+Luckily for us, the track enjoyed a second life when Tarantino decided to use Urge Overkill’s ’92 recording in his film.
 This song sure is one heck of a masterpiece.